Where Next Practice Meets Best Practice

 Experience the Ultimate Golfing Destination

-Join us for the first-ever LTC golf outing at Eagle Ridge’s premier golf course!
+Join us for an LTC-led golf outing at Eagle Ridge’s premier golf course!
 We will be playing an 18 hole, four-person scramble for golfers of all skill levels.
 If you don’t have a team of four, don’t worry!
 We’ll be able to put people together for an awesome networking opportunity!

 For this event, participants will have the chance to hit for the green on Eagle Ridge’s General course.
 With a 289-foot elevation change from the first hole to the 18th, it boasts spectacular views of the tri-state area and routinely ranks among the top 100 courses in Illinois.